marsch/Microservices/README.md

 # Introduction

+## Organization
-- Each workgroup has at least one status call every two weeks.
+- Each workgroup has at least one **status call** every two weeks
+- **Every Committer** must attend the status call
-- Each workgroup has one leader.
-This leader is elected every 6 month by all decision makers whitin the workgroup.
+- Each workgroup has one leader - this leader is elected every 6 month by all decision makers whitin the workgroup(re-election possible)
-- Decisions within a workgroups are made by the decision makers.
+- Decisions within a workgroup are made by the Committers on democratic basis (unanimity)
+- Contributors contribute to the projects but do not have a vote
+- Contributors can apply to get a vote and become a Committer
+- Committer pick Contributors to become Committers

 ## Workgroup Member